Annual Sun Maid Kennel Club dog show draws crowds to Fresno Fairgrounds

-FRESNO, California (KGPE) – Pups from all over showed off their paw-fect coats at the Sun Maid Kennel Club dog show held at the Fresno Fairgrounds.
+FRESNO, California (KSEE) – Pups from all over showed off their paw-fect coats at the Sun Maid Kennel Club dog show held at the Fresno Fairgrounds.

 From big dogs to small dogs, long dogs and round dogs, more than a thousand pups strutted their stuff at the dog show.